home-assistant/developers.home-assistant/docs/auth_index.md

 sidebar_label: Introduction
 ---

-> This is an experimental and unfinished API introduced in Home Assistant 0.69 and later.
-This is not enabled by default, it's not persisted to disk and should not be used in production.

 Home Assistant has a built-in authentication system allowing different users to interact with Home Assistant.
 The authentication system consist of various parts.

 ![Overview of how the different parts interact](/img/en/auth/architecture.png)